InsightDataScience/wiki-content/content/SQLAlchemy-Alembic/SQLAlchemy-Alembic.md

 - [Basic tutorial from tutorialspoint](https://www.tutorialspoint.com/sqlalchemy/sqlalchemy_introduction.htm)
     - This tutorial gives simple examples for using SQLAlchemy for queries,joins deletes etc. and then mentions how to declare tables in class format , creating sessions and adding objects etc.
 - [This ](https://docs.sqlalchemy.org/en/13/orm/tutorial.html)is official SQLAlchemy tutorial mentioning basic details like Querying , join , sessions etc.
+-[This article] mentions all the resources related to using SQLAlchemy with other application frameworks like Flask.

 ## Pain Points